 Not at the top of my head, but I can tell you to go follow @thefatjewish on IG, and when you’re laughing and snorting on the tube, remember who showed you the light.

-You have an upcoming workshop on the importance of mediation, can you tell us a little bit about this?
+You have an upcoming workshop on the importance of meditation, can you tell us a little bit about this?

 I remember the first teacher that invited me to her weekly meditation circle on the beach.
 I’d never meditated before, but she gave me the first tool.
 She planted a seed, opened a door.
 It took a few years to cultivate a truly regular practice, but that day was powerful.
 I think people like the idea of meditating and want to, but don’t know where to start, how to, or how to find time for it.
 I will share my experience and share the tools that have been passed down to me.
 For more experienced meditators, it will be a nice space in which to deepen and immerse in the communal energy.